jnidzwetzki/jnidzwetzki.github.io/pages/about.md

 # Hi there 👋

 I'm Jan — a software engineer and computer scientist ([Dr. rer. nat.](https://www.fernuni-hagen.de/universitaet/stimmen/nidzwetzki.shtml)) working on **database internals, mostly PostgreSQL**.
-My research background is in **spatial and spatio-temporal data management** — storing, indexing, and querying spatial and multi-dimensional data at scale.
+My research background is in spatial and spatio-temporal data management — storing and querying spatial and multi-dimensional data at scale.
 I'm based in Hamburg, Germany, and have over 25 years of industry experience.

 Today I work on PostgreSQL internals at [PlanetScale](https://planetscale.com/).
 Before that I worked on database internals at [Nile](https://www.thenile.dev/) and [Timescale](https://timescale.com/), and I hold a Dr. rer. nat. for a thesis on distributed databases.
 On this blog I write about database internals, profiling (perf, flame graphs, eBPF), and query optimization.